ssire/oppidum/README.md

 Compatiblity and Branches
 ----------------

-The branch by default when you checkout is `exist-2.2`.
-It is compatible with eXist-DB-2.x (current stable release).
+The master branch is the stable release branch.
+It should be compatible with eXist-1.4.3 and eXist-2.2 and upwards.

 Oppidum runs out of the box on computers running Linux and Apple OS X. We haven't tested it on windows computer yet, there should be some issues with path separator in the library code.

-The `devel` branch works with eXist-DB 1.4.x, switch to it in case you want to use that version of the database :
+The legacy `devel` branch works with eXist-DB 1.4.x only.

-    cd {eXist-Home}/webapp/{your projects folder}/oppidum
-    git checkout devel

-_NOTE_: both branches will be merged together once we are sure _exist-2.2_ is backward compatible

 How to install it ?
 -------------------